Tethered Vs Untethered EV Chargers

 Disadvantages of Tethered EV Chargers

-• Higher cost: Generally tethered chargers are more expensive than their untethered counterparts due to the additional cost of the cable and connectors.
+- Higher cost: Generally tethered chargers are more expensive than their untethered counterparts due to the additional cost of the cable and connectors.
+It works out roughly the same to purchase the additional cable at the length you want and have an extra one to hand

-• Longevity: If your tethered charger breaks or becomes weak from constant use like any household charger such as an iPhone cable, it’s going to be expensive to replace as it's integrated into the charger itself, rather than just replacing the charging cable.
+- Longevity: If your tethered charger breaks or becomes weak from constant use like any household charger such as an iPhone cable, it’s going to be expensive to replace as it's integrated into the charger itself, rather than just replacing the charging cable.
+Often the warranty doesn't cover this kind of damage and most installers won't fix it as the chargers can incur more damage while opening the unit on the side of your home, and haven't been involved in the manufacturing process.

 Untethered EV Chargers